tamaragerber/NEGIS_traveltime_analysis/README.md

 # Crystal orientation fabric anisotropy causes directional hardening of the Northeast Greenland Ice Stream
 ## Travel-time analysis

-These scripts were used to infer horizontal anisotropy from airborne radar crosspoints in the Northeast Greenland Ice Stream (NEGIS) which are published in Gerber et al., (2023), Crystal orientation fabric anisotropy causes directional hardening of the Northeast Greenland Ice Stream, Nature Communications
+These scripts were used to derive the depth-average horizontal anisotropy from airborne radar crosspoints in the Northeast Greenland Ice Stream (NEGIS) which are published in Gerber et al., (2023), Crystal orientation fabric anisotropy causes directional hardening of the Northeast Greenland Ice Stream, Nature Communications

 ## Script overview

-1) pick reflections in orthogonal polarization
+1) pick reflections in orthogonal wave polarization

-	- `pickTWT.m`: picks travel times for reflections in two polarization directions.
+	- `pickTWT.m`: script to manually pick travel times for reflections in two polarization directions.
 	- crosspoint name and corresponding profiles are read from **crosspoints.xlsx**
-	- save files for each crosspoint with the travel times in **TWTpicks/cp*_int1_stack0.mat**
+	- save files for each crosspoint with the travel times in **TWTpicks/cp\*_int1_stack0.mat**

 2) combine all cp files in TWTpicks to one CP_raw.mat